 What Can You Do if You Plan to Move?

-If you are planning a move, consult an estate planning attorney who is familiar with the probate, trust, and estate tax laws of your new state.
-This will ensure that your estate plan will continue to work the way you expected it to work when you made it.
+If you are planning a move, consult an estate planning attorney familiar with the probate, trust, and estate tax laws of your new state.
+This simple step will ensure that your estate plan will continue to work the way you expected it to work when you made it.